-Each weekend will focus on themes associated with the season and cycle of life in the natural world and within ourselves.
+Each weekend will focus on themes of the season and cycle of life as they express in nature and within ourselves.

-Surrounded by fields, woods and wildlife, our activities will include individual and group mindfulness practices, journeys and guided meditations, self-inquiry, discussions, ceremony, and hands-on workshops.
+Surrounded by fields, woods and wildlife, our activities will include individual and group mindfulness practices, journeys and guided meditations, self-inquiry, lectures & discussions, ceremony, and hands-on workshops.

 You’ll learn new skills & practices with your hands and hearts, and within a kindred community, explore your sense of self, your growth edges and dreams.

 We will play and pray, move and be still, carve and build, plant and harvest, share and reflect.
-We’ll learn tools for bringing compassion and courage into your life, energy and focus into your dreams, and support to learn at your growth edges, as you desire.
+We’ll learn resources for bringing compassion and courage into your life, energy and focus into your dreams, and support to learn & change at your growth edges, as you desire.

-With the gifts of the Seasons, the Directions, and the Elements as our guides, we’ll nourish our experience of being alive and interconnected.
+With the gifts of nature as our guide, we’ll nourish our experience of being alive and interconnected.